top of page

 Treatment

-Vetoryl (trilostane), which should be given two to three hours before every meal.
+Vetoryl (trilostane), given two to three hours before every meal.
 Your veterinarian will periodically monitor treatment with an ACTH stimulation test.
 For food-induced Cushing's, the ACTH test is conducted four hours after a dog’s morning meal (six to seven hours after treatment with Vetoryl).

 Reference (external)